All About Neuroblastoma

 - Cancer has extended beyond the site of origin to regional lymph nodes and/or surrounding organs or tissues, but has not spread to distant parts

 - Cancer has spread from the site of origin to distant lymph nodes, bone, liver, skin, bone marrow, and/or other organs (except as defined for stage 4S)

-- Stage 4S neuroblastoma is also called "special" neuroblastoma because it is treated differently.
-The cancer is localized, with spread limited to liver, skin, and/or, to a very limited extent, bone marrow, and occurs only in children 1 year of age or less.
+- Stage MS neuroblastoma is also called "special" neuroblastoma because it is treated differently.
+The cancer is localized, with spread limited to liver, skin, and/or, to a very limited extent, bone marrow, and occurs only in children 18 months of age or less.

 - Recurrent neuroblastoma means that the cancer has come back (recurred) or continued to spread (progressed) after it was treated.
 It may come back in the original site or in another part of the body.

-The actual medical staging system used by healthcare professionals is The International Neuroblastoma Staging System (INSS), which has been in use since the 1990's.
-The stages are:
+The actual medical staging system used by healthcare professionals is the International Neuroblastoma Risk Group Staging System (INRGSS), introduced in 2008.

 Specifically, the following features of cancer tend to predict the child's likelihood of cure better than the prediction using only disease stage: